stemid/tacacs/README.md

 session sufficient /usr/local/lib/security/pam_tacplus.so include=/etc/tacplus_servers login=login protocol=ssh service=shell
 ```

-Then edit /etc/pam.d/ssh and add the following line to the **top** of the file.
+Then, edit /etc/pam.d/ssh and add the following line to the **top** of the file.
 ```
 auth       include      tacacs
 ```